-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but is not limited to: bullying (including cyber bullying), gender based violence/sexual assaults or harassment, physical abuse and sexting (or youth produced sexual imagery) or initiation/hazing type behaviour.
-Staff should be clear as to the school's policy and procedures with regards to peer on peer abuse and they will be trained in how to handle a disclosure of abuse.
-(See KCSIE paragraph 97 et seq.).
-Abuse is abuse and will not be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-In the event of an allegation of abuse between pupils the DSL will make an immediate needs and risk assessment, which will be recorded, and he will normally seek advice from the Local Authority's Designated Officer (LADO or DO) before responding formally.
-Contact details for the LADO are given at the end of this annex.
-In most cases the clear guidelines set out in the anti-bullying policy will be followed, but further guidance is given in KCSIE (para.98) and in the DfE document sexual-violence-and-sexual-harassment-between-children-inschools-and-colleges (Published 14 December 2017 & Updated 17 May 2018).
+Any concerns or allegations of child-on-child abuse should be reported to and discussed with the DSL or DDSL.
+Staff witnessing or receiving an allegation should not investigate the matter but should make notes and pass these to the DSL who will store them securely and separate from the child's educational file.
+In the event of an allegation of abuse between pupils the DSL will make an immediate needs and risk assessment, which will be recorded, and will normally seek advice from the Westminster Multi Agency Safeguarding Hub (MASH) before responding formally.

+Contact details for the MASH are given at the end of this annex.
+In most cases the clear guidelines set out in the anti-bullying policy will be followed, but further guidance is given in KCSIE (Part 5) and in the DfE document sexual-violence-and-sexual-harassment-between- children-in-schools-and-colleges (Published 14 December 2017 & Last updated 1 September 2021).
+The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate.

 Where there is reasonable cause to suspect that a child is suffering or likely to suffer significant harm, such abuse will be referred to local agencies with a view to seeking early help.
 It is anticipated that in the event of a disclosure of pupil on pupil abuse, all children involved, whether perpetrator or victim, will be treated as being "at risk" and will be individually supported, usually with a personal staff mentor.
 It is understood that, as a boarding school, there is increased responsibility to manage sometimes intense personal relationships between peers.
-Boarding staff must be especially alert to this and such vigilance will be the most effective procedure for minimizing the risk of peer on peer abuse.
-Staff should also appreciate that children with special educational needs and /or disabilities may be especially vulnerable to peer on peer abuse.
-Pupils are not allowed mobile phones in school so the opportunity for sexting within school is limited, but advice is available for staff in dealing with the issue if it is suspected outside school: SEXTING (DfE Published 20 August 2016)
+Boarding staff must be especially alert to this and such vigilance will be the most effective procedure for minimizing the risk of child-on-child abuse.
+Staff should also appreciate that children with special educational needs and /or disabilities may be especially vulnerable to child-on-child abuse.
+Pupils are not allowed mobile phones in school so the opportunity for sexting within school is limited, but advice is available for staff in dealing with the issue if it is suspected outside school: SEXTING (DfE Published 23 December 2020)